How we develop our products

 Formulation development and packaging selection go hand in hand with respect to achieving product efficacy.
 When working with active skincare formulations, it is paramount that the potency of the active ingredients are maintained over time so that the desired benefits are continually realised.
 Take nail polish remover for example — the major active ingredient in these types of products is typically acetone, an extremely volatile liquid.
 How effective would your nail polish remover be if the bottle did not have an airtight seal to prevent the product from evaporating?
 Similarly, vitamin C is known to be sensitive to light and oxygen, which is why reputable brands package vitamin C formulations in non-clear glass.

-The same issues exist for cannabinoids such as CBG and CBD.
-Both are light sensitive and known to degrade when exposed to oxygen and heat.
+The same issues exist for ingredients such as CBG.
+It is light sensitive and known to degrade when exposed to oxygen and heat.
 We employ a detailed packaging selection process that involves vetting the barrier properties of various packaging materials and closure systems, while also considering the most practical form factor for product application.
 From bottles, jars and tubes to glass, aluminum laminate and various types of plastics, there is a lot to consider when choosing the right packaging format and material for our products.

 How does Cellular Goods conduct stability and compatibility testing on products?